 • In a complaint filed in 2013, Jarrod Matthew Wilfert claimed he was terminated without warning on March 13, 2012 by the Oxnard Police Department as a direct result of comments made by officials and officers from the Ventura Police Department.
 Wilfert had been a VPD officer for nearly four years.

 He claimed that officers at the Ventura Police Department made untruthful and disparaging remarks about him which resulted in Oxnard firing him.

-He sued the City for wrongful termination and a jury trial was set for Dec.
+He hired an attorney for wrongful termination and sued the City, a jury trial was set for Dec.
 2016.
 Ventura and Wilfert have agreed to settle the wrongful termination suit for $25,000 avoiding the jury trial.
 This amount is much less than the City would have spent on outside legal fees.

 The City is still involved in a legal case involving former Ventura Risk Manager Ellis Green, who was let go in July 2015.
 Green is suing the city also alleging wrongful termination, saying he was subjected to discrimination for his age, gender, race and disability.
 He claims the City failed to make reasonable accommodations for his end-stage renal disease.

 The City disputes Green’s claims, alleging he was “unable to perform the essential functions of the position” with or without reasonable accommodations.

 Green worked for the city for 15 years and served one term on the Port Hueneme city council.